Are composite doors worth the money?

 How much are they compared to other doors?

 Understandably this is one of the first questions which comes to mind when one is looking to purchase a new door.
-Let’s see how they compare in price to other door types and what makes them differ.
+Let’s see how they measure up to other types of doors found in homes across Britain.

 Composite vs Wooden